endojs/endo/packages/ses/lockdown-options.md

 The SES-shim currently does so only on v8.

 However, sometimes your bug might be in that infrastrusture, in which case that information is no longer an extraneous distraction.
-The `'unfiltered'` setting shows, on the console, the full raw stack information provided by v8.
+Sometimes the noise you filter out actually contains the signal you're looking for.
+The `'unfiltered'` setting shows, on the console, the full raw stack information for each level of the deep stacks.
-This setting is still safe in the sense of the `'safe'` setting.
-It will hide the information from the error instance when possible.
+Either setting of `stackFiltering` setting is safe.
+Stack information will or will not be available from error objects according to the `errorTaming` option and the platform error behavior.

 ## `overrideTaming` Options

-JavaScript suffers from the so-called
-[override mistake](https://web.archive.org/web/20141230041441/http://wiki.ecmascript.org/doku.php?id=strawman:fixing_override_mistake),
-which prevents lockdown from _simply_ hardening all the primordials.
+**Background**: JavaScript suffers from the so-called [override mistake](https://web.archive.org/web/20141230041441/http://wiki.ecmascript.org/doku.php?id=strawman:fixing_override_mistake), which prevents lockdown from _simply_ hardening all the primordials.
 Rather, for each of